achasek/THE-hiking-guide/README.md

 ## Getting Started

-The best part of the deal: all you gotta do is click this link: https://the-hiking-guide.onrender.com
+The best part of the deal: all you gotta do is click this link: https://the-hiking-guide.onrender.com Although, this app is best enjoyed in Google Chrome

 ## Author